xzhou110/lending_club_loans_default_prediction/README.md

 ## Algorithms Utilized

-The project involved the use of multiple machine learning algorithms, including Random Forest, Decision Tree, Bagging Classifier, SVC, Logistic Regression, and SGD-loc.
+The project involved the use of multiple machine learning algorithms, including RandomForestClassifier, DecisionTreeClassifier, BaggingClassifier, SVC, LogisticRegression, and SGD-loc.

 ## Results and Key Findings

-The primary objective of this project is to accurately predict loans likely to result in default.
-Consequently, the model performance was evaluated with a focus on the Recall or True Positive Rate.
+The primary objective of this project is to predict loans likely to result in default.
+The XGBoost model, without extensive optimization, emerged as the best-performing model, achieving an accuracy rate of 0.9686 and an F1 score of 0.741.

-The best-performing model achieved an overall accuracy rate of 62.4%, with a True Positive Rate of 72%.
-This means the model was able to accurately predict 72% of loans that ended up in default.

-Key features influencing loan defaults were identified, including high debt-to-income ratio, low grade level assigned by Lending Club, and the purpose of the loan (particularly for debt consolidation).
-Interestingly, the model indicated that using high-interest loans for refinancing, which is generally not a financially sound decision, is a negative indicator.

-One potential area for improvement is that the model currently tends to over-predict negative outcomes, which could lead to a more conservative than desired investment portfolio.
+### Top Influential Features

+- 'initial_list_status_w' had the highest influence on loan default prediction, indicating the importance of the initial listing status of the loan.
+- 'inq_last_6mths', which represents the number of inquiries in the last six months (excluding auto and mortgage inquiries), is a key determinant of loan default, indicating that a higher number of recent credit inquiries may correlate with higher risk.
+- Other notable features are 'term_ 60 months', suggesting that longer-term loans are more likely to default, and 'home_ownership_RENT', implying that borrowers who rent their homes might be more likely to default compared to homeowners.
+- 'last_pymnt_amnt' and 'out_prncp', representing the last payment amount and the outstanding principal, respectively, also have significant influence on the prediction of loan default.

+These features, along with others, provide a comprehensive view of the factors that influence loan default, thereby enabling more accurate predictions and risk assessment.

+## Future Improvements and Recommendations

+Despite its solid performance, the XGBoost model showed a tendency towards overfitting, which could lead to under-identification of default loans in a real-world setting.
+To address this, future work may involve further model optimization, including hyper-parameter tuning, to improve model generalizability.

+Moreover, while the current model provides valuable insights, there are additional factors, such as macroeconomic indicators, that could potentially influence loan default rates.
+Incorporating such features could further enhance the predictive power of the model.

+Finally, the model could potentially be improved by using more sophisticated techniques, such as ensemble methods or deep learning, as well as by leveraging additional computational resources for more extensive model training and optimization.